 There are many simple yet powerful ways that we can improve our health and vitality.
 Ways in which we can avoid chronic fatigue or adrenal fatigue.
 What gives us energy and what takes it away?
 This question is worth asking ourselves.

-I also believe that health care & wellness needs to be accessible to people on a tight budget.
+I believe that health care & wellness should be accessible to everybody, regardless of their income.
 That is why I founded our Community Acupuncture facility at Freedom Chinese Medicine.
 And that is part of the inspiration for this piece; 20 ways to improve your health for under $20.